frankhillard/starknet-anchor-sha256/README.md

 Actually the compile command relies on the scarb package manager and in fact calls the `scarb build` command.

 - Tests of smart contracts can be launched with command `make test`.
-It executes all tests It also relies on he scarb package manager and in fact calls the `scrab test` command.
+It executes all tests It also relies on the scarb package manager and in fact calls the `scarb test` command.
 Tests are based on a test framework  Starknet-foundry, so tests can also be launched with command `snforge`.

 If you get the following error,
 ```